 How is a composite filling placed?

 Composite fillings are placed much like a traditional filling.
 The tooth is first numbed to ensure complete comfort throughout the procedure.
 The composite is then applied in layers, using a light designed to harden the material after each application.
-After the layers of composite have been applied, the composite is then shaped to fit the tooth.
+After the layers of the composite have been applied, the composite is then shaped to fit the tooth.
 The composite is then polished to prevent staining and early wear.

 What are the advantages of composites?